dauom/manga-spread-merger-ext/README.md

 A browser extension that helps manga readers join/merge two-page spreads into one in websites that don't do that (such as mangaplus).

+## Features
+- Easy to use; one click to merge an image and the next one.
+- Supported manga sites:
+   * Mangaplus (vertical reading mode).

 ## Installation

 >TODO(mouad): add releases and installation info.